RichardBrown384/riscos-artworks-js/docs/README.md

 ## Rendering

 It's not entirely clear how ArtWorks renders a file.
-There are a couple of informed guesses allow us to speculate, but it's not known with 100% certainty if these guesses apply in call cases.
+There are a couple of informed guesses that allow us to speculate, but it's not known with 100% certainty if these guesses apply in call cases.

 ### Example image